 Your “Checkbook IRA” can borrow funds to invest.
 If using financing in buying real estate, the loan must be non-recourse, made to the LLC with no personal guarantees from you or a prohibited party to you.
 We have a list of non-recourse lenders we can share with you.

 Yes.
-You lose the extra oversight on the investment documents as these are not reviewed by our Compliance Department.
+When you use a “Checkbook IRA,” you lose the extra oversight on the investment documents as these are not reviewed by our Compliance Department.
 Many investments are very easily done within the IRA and you can avoid the cost of the LLC formation.

 If you have additional questions on this topic or any other Self-Directed retirement issue, feel free to contact uDirect at 866-447-6598 or email us at info@uDirectIRA.com